 Not all beach houses have a modern design.
 This living room fuses antique elements with contemporary accessories in a way that flows beautifully.
-We especially love the playful semi-abstract painting above the mantle.
+We especially love the playful semi-abstract painting above the mantel.

 Who said leather doesn't belong in a beach house?
 Transform any living room with a few added touches of rattan, beach wood, and a variety of blue hues.

 Blue isn't the only color that conveys a day at the beach.
-Colors often found in a beach umbrella, like yellow, orange, green and red bring the sunshine in, no matter how cold it gets out.
+Colors often found in a beach umbrella, like yellow, orange, green, and red, bring the sunshine in, no matter how cold it gets outside.
 Final touches like palm leaves, coral, and bamboo accents tie it all together.